charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 ---

 > There are way too many permutations to talk about them all here!
-What if we run Rituals, but with Oath instead of our 26th land? etc. Feel free to check it out!
+What if we run Rituals, but with Oath instead of our 26th land? etc. with 1x Emrakul, does Stirrings outperform Oath?
+Feel free to check it out!

 Titan Breach is a combo deck.
 There are bottlenecks in the combo.